 Neonatal abstinence syndrome treatment is effective in treating opioid withdrawal symptoms in babies.1 When it comes to the long-term effects of babies born addicted to opiates, research shows that babies can fully recover.

-The risk of long-term complications is minimal, though one study suggested children with neonatal abstinence syndrome were more likely to have a language or speech impairment or development delay compared to children without this condition; however, more research is needed, as causation between opioid exposure and these delays could not be proved, especially given so many other influences like other environmental or genetic influences.4
+The risk of long-term complications is minimal, though one study suggested children with neonatal abstinence syndrome were more likely to have a language or speech impairment or developmental delay compared to children without this condition; however, more research is needed, as causation between opioid exposure and these delays could not be proved, especially given so many other influences, such as other environmental or genetic influences.4

 Receiving Medication-Assisted Treatment During Pregnancy